Charlotte Emerick, RSW

 Certificate – Cognitive Behavioural Therapy

-Certificate – Dialectical Behavioral Therapy
+Certificate – Dialectical Behavioural Therapy

 Training – Motivational Interviewing